The Four Levels of CPR Training: A Comprehensive Guide

 Basic Life Support or BLS course is designed for medical personnel, healthcare professionals, and emergency responders, which requires more advanced life support skills.
 The BLS course provides healthcare providers with advanced skills to respond to medical emergencies.
 This CPR level includes CPR/AED courses for healthcare providers and the Basic Life Support Course, valid for two years.

 If you still do not understand the difference between CPR levels A, B, C, and BLS, please do not hesitate to ask!
-You can register for an online CPR training course to learn these lifesaving skills.
+Register for an online CPR training course to learn these lifesaving skills.
 A digital certificate will be issued to class participants upon successful completion.
 The actual completion card will be delivered within 2-5 business days.

 Is BLS the same as CPR level C?